Lab 2, Station 6: Muscles of the Back and Posterior Shoulder

 Figure 2.54.

-We will encounter these muscles again when we study the shoulder.
-Eventually you should know the attachments, actions, and innervations of these muscles.
+We will encounter the muscles of this section again as we move into studying the shoulder.
+As we do, continue to work on learning the attachments, actions, and innervations of these muscles.